mediachain/mediachain/rfc/mediachain-rfc-2.md

 Peer nodes are expected to be long-lived, with a lifespan of months and longer except for intermittent failures.

-The overlay can start fully connected with a small number of bootsrap nodes, but over time relax the connectivity to an N-cut connected model.
+The overlay can start fully connected with a small number of bootstrap nodes, but over time relax the connectivity to an N-cut connected model.
 That is, with a suitable peer selection strategy, the network can tolerate up to N peer failures without forming a